Manage Your Studies

 You can order and print out ’Electronic certificates’ at the Student Portal.
 You can order both Academic results and Registration certificates.

-In addition to antagning.se, you can search for courses offered at Uppsala University in the course catalogue (see below).
+In addition to antagning.se, you can search for courses offered at Uppsala University in the online course catalogue.
 Apart from applying in time, it is also important that you apply correctly.
 For programme courses, ie courses within Peace and Conflict plus Development Studies, you should apply as 'within programme' and thus receive guaranteed places.
-For any other courses* you should apply as 'freestanding courses' as then you will be able to compete with your past academic results.
+For any other courses* you should normally have a better chance of getting a place if you apply as 'freestanding courses' as then you will be able to compete with your past academic results.

 *as of spring 2018: The Department of Government and the Department of Linguistic and Philology (only language courses) give priority to our programme students.
 Apply as 'within programme' for these courses.

-Textbooks can be purchased at the Akademibokhandeln (Stora Torget) and Studentbokhandeln (Sysslomansgatan 7).
+Textbooks can be purchased at the Akademibokhandeln (Stora Torget) and Campusbokhandeln (Skolgatan 1).
 You can also purchase books online at the following webshops:

 Other readings, e.g. articles, can usually be downloaded from the Student Portal or library catalogue.
 You will find this information in the course guide for each course.

-The Bachelor programme in Peace and Development Studies, 180 credits
+The Bachelor's programme in Peace and Development Studies, 180 credits

-The Master programme in Peace and Conflict Studies
+The Master's programme in Peace and Conflict Studies

 Degree of Master of Social Science, 120 credits